indusherchan/processJsonData/README.md

 ```

 The command above will execute unit and functional tests.
 Unit tests are testing the system components, while functional
 tests are for testing user interaction.
-Acceptance tests are disabled by default as they require additional setup since
-they perform testing in real browser.